Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   Enter the name of the field assigned to the entity attribute whose value should be mapped to the destination attribute.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Invert Bool*
-  Activate the toggle to invert the boolean value after mapping.
+  Enable the toggle to invert the boolean value after mapping.
 Otherwise, the boolean value will remain as mapped.

 [comment]: <> (Configuration überarbeiten!
 Was macht die drop-down list?)